-- You can import Lombardi export files with any extension such as .zip, .export, and so on. - You must import using the Process Center Console as described in the following procedure.
+• You can import Lombardi export files with any extension such as .zip, .export, and so on.

+- You must import using the Process Center Console as described in the following procedure.
 Command-line import is not supported in Lombardi 7.
-Starting Lombardi Authoring Environment explains how to start and use the Process Center Console. - Lombardi 7 supports import of Lombardi 6.1 and earlier exports.
-(Imports of Lombardi 6.2 exports are supported only when the export does not include conditional activities or Critical Path Management features.
-If the 6.2 export includes conditional activities or Critical Path Management features, import into Lombardi 7 fails.)

-- All library items within a single export file are placed into a new process application in Lombardi 7 as described in the following procedure. - Each imported library item is tagged with the folder name in which it was stored in the previous version of Lombardi.
+Starting Lombardi Authoring Environment explains how to start and use the Process Center Console. - Lombardi 7 supports import of Lombardi 6.2 and earlier exports. - All library items within a single export file are placed into a new process application in Lombardi 7 as described in the following procedure. - Each imported library item is tagged with the folder name in which it was stored in the previous version of Lombardi.
 The tags enable you to easily find library items by clicking a category in the library and then using the drop-down menu to switch to the Tag option.
 To learn more, see Tagging library items. - Before importing large export files, ensure that the log level for the Authoring Environment is set to error and not debug.
 By default, the log level is set to error.
 You can change the log level in the following file:

-[Lombardi\home]/Lombardi Authoring Environment/teamworks/eclipse/plugins/teamworks.appserver\type]\[teamworks\version].jar/resources/log4j.xml
+[Lombardi\home]/Lombardi Authoring Environment/teamworks/edipse/plugins/teamworks.appserver\type]\[teamworks\version].jar/resources/log4j.xml